 Finally, they will explain the process for repairing the failed part or fixing the trouble.
 If you determine that AC repair is better for you than buying an upgraded A/C system, the technician will order any parts required and schedule your follow-up appointment to fix your air conditioner.
 Or, if the part needed is already available on their van, they will begin the air conditioning repair work with your consent.

 Remember that throughout Louisville your HVAC equipment is in good hands with Becht/Givens Service Experts.
-Our technicians are NATE-certified and have received extensive background checks so you can feel safe and sure with the men and women we send into your home.
+Our technicians are ACE-certified and have received extensive background checks so you can feel safe and sure with the men and women we send into your home.
 If you ever think of any questions about your A/C system or what to expect with your air conditioning repair, give us a call 24/7 at 502-785-8230 and we’ll be happy to discuss the process.